Woman bites pit bull to save her dog from violent attack - NewsBreak

 Just minutes later, she was terrified to discover that her 12-year-old Eskimo Pomeranian mix named Kevin was being mauled by a pit bull that broke loose from a tether she was tied to a couple of blocks away.

 “I was thinking, ‘No, I’m not going to let this happen.
 You can’t kill my dog, not in front of me.
-I’m not going to let that happen,'” Love said.Ohio man who claimed dog shot itself in the face sentenced
+I’m not going to let that happen,'” Love said.3 hurt when Tesla crashes on top of ambulance

 Love said she tried to pry the pit bull’s grip loose and use her body to shield her dog from the attack, but it was to no avail.